 For those divorcing in later life it can be a daunting prospect with concerns about financial security front of mind.

-Experts at London law firm Osbornes Law warn that divorcing once retired can have big implications for finances, especially where one half of the couple has little or no pension provision.
+Divorce experts at London law firm Osbornes Law warn that divorcing once retired can have big implications for finances, especially where one half of the couple has little or no pension provision.

-Lisa Pepper, family law expert at Osbornes Law, says, “Increasingly we are seeing couples looking to divorce later in life, often they are retired and after spending day in day out with one another decide to separate and make a clean break.
+Lisa Pepper, divorce law expert at Osbornes Law, says, “Increasingly we are seeing couples looking to divorce later in life, often they are retired and after spending day in day out with one another decide to separate and make a clean break.
 One of my most recent ‘silver separators’ was an 80-year-old who decided she didn’t want to spend her final years feeling miserable.

 “Many have put off divorcing due to worries about the potential impact on their finances, their ability to get a mortgage on their own, concerns about their pensions and the impact a split might have on their ability to pass on an inheritance to their children.

-“Women in particular were often relying on their husband’s pension after career breaks to look after children have left them with only minimal pension provision.”
+“Women, in particular, were often relying on their husband’s pension after career breaks to look after children have left them with only minimal pension provision.”

 In cases where one party has a far larger pension pot, this can be split on divorce, with a transfer of a percentage of the funds moved to the recipient’s chosen fund within four months of decree absolute.
 That pension is then totally within their control, whether they want to take a tax-free lump sum or invest elsewhere.

-“There is a lot of confusion around how pensions are treated on divorce, with many wrongly assuming they can be ring fenced and not included as a matrimonial asset,” explains Lisa.
+“There is a lot of confusion around how pensions are treated on divorce, with many wrongly assuming they can be ring-fenced and not included as a matrimonial asset,” explains Lisa.
 “For those divorcing at an older age, they are all important and should not simply be split 50:50.
 The percentage split should be carefully calculated with the help of a pensions actuary and factors such as the age of both parties and the regular income generated by the fund taken into consideration.”

 Most over-sixties divorcees will be forced to downsize on splitting as having retired or being close to retirement age makes it hard to get a mortgage.
-The majority will need to sell the house they share and buy in cash with their share of the proceeds.
+The majority of divorcees will need to sell the house they share and buy in cash with their share of the proceeds.

 Some will have concerns about their children’s inheritance, should their ex decide to remarry.